ACC Application Steps ACC Bus Schedule

 Here are the steps to withdraw from an ACC Course*:

-1. You have met with the ECHS leaders to discuss your current progress and grades in ACC: have you completed all possible assignments/assessments and/or extra credit?
+1. You, the college student, must communicate with Akins ECHS and ACC leadership before you are thinking of withdrawing.
+You have met with the ECHS leaders to discuss your current progress and grades in ACC: have you completed all possible assignments/assessments and/or extra credit?
 Come during FIT.
 2. You have met with your professor either in-person or virtually (office hours) or after/before class sessions.
 3. You have regularly attended your ACC courses on time.

 4. You have attended tutorials either through ACC or Akins ECHS: https://bit.ly/3DIZxdz